Novel constraints on neutrino physics beyond the standard model from the CONUS experiment

 To detect the antineutrinos that cross the shield, \textsc{Conus} uses four 1\,kg-sized point-contact HPGe spectrometers with sub-keV$_{ee}$ energy thresholds.
 A full description can be found in Ref.~\cite{Bonet:2020ntx}.
-The four detectors have a total active mass of $(3.73\, \pm \, 0.02)\,$kg and provide they necessary characteristics for a CE$\nu$NS measurement at a commercial reactor site: ultra-low noise levels and thus very low energy thresholds, i.e.\ $\lesssim300\eV_{ee}$, low concentrations of radioactive contamination as well as electrically powered cryocoolers.
+The four detectors have a total active mass of $(3.73\, \pm \, 0.02)\,$kg and provide the necessary characteristics for a CE$\nu$NS measurement at a commercial reactor site: ultra-low noise levels and thus very low energy thresholds, i.e.\ $\lesssim300\eV_{ee}$, low concentrations of radioactive contamination as well as electrically powered cryocoolers.
 Within a CE$\nu$NS process, the induced nuclear recoil releases heat and ionization electrons that might be collected by an appropriate detector for signal formation.
 However, in the present case, only the ionization energy part is registered by the HPGe detectors, resulting in an energy that is suppressed by $75-85\%$ compared to the original recoil energy.
 This phenomenon is commonly referred to as `quenching'.
 Consequently, this makes detecting CE$\nu$NS signals even more difficult.
 To take the effect of quenching into account, we apply the widely used Lindhard model~\cite{Lindhard:1961zz}, modified with an adiabatic correction~\cite{Scholz:2016qos}.
 Its associated parameter $k$ roughly corresponds to the quenching factor at nuclear recoils of $\sim1 \keV_{nr}$.
 One recent measurement indicates that quenching deviates from this description especially at ionization energies of $\sim \!
-250 \eV_{ee}$ and below, cf.~Ref.~\cite{Collar:2021fcl}.
-Thus, an accurate determination of the quenching factor cannot only support CE$\nu$NS measurements, but also affects BSM studies~\cite{Liao:2021yog} as it appears in any process that involves scattering off a nucleus.
+250 \eV_{ee}$ and below, cf.~Ref.~\cite{Collar:2021fcl}.\footnote{Note that for such low energies, simplifying assumptions underlying the Lindhard model can be questioned and deviations might be described by an additional parameter~\cite{Sorensen:2014sla}.} Thus, an accurate determination of the quenching factor cannot only support CE$\nu$NS measurements, but also affects BSM studies~\cite{Liao:2021yog} as it appears in any process that involves scattering off a nucleus.
 So far, there is a variety of measurements for the quenching factor in germanium with larger systematic uncertainties that still leave enough room to constitute the dominating source of uncertainty for our BSM analyses here.
 To account for this uncertainty, we always present the results for different quenching factors which cover the range of currently available experimental data.